-Convertible debentures are liabilities designated as at amortized cost.
+Convertible debentures are liabilities classified as subsequently measured at amortized cost.

 (ii) Recognition, derecognition and measurement:

 Purchases and sales of investments are recognized on the settlement date.

 Investments at fair value through profit or loss are initially recognized at fair value.
 Transaction costs are expensed as incurred in the consolidated statement of comprehensive income.